 One characteristics of the simulation that renders it particularly useful to our souls’ growth is the ubiquitous “dualism” in which every good thing can have a negative side effect and every negative thing can have a positive side effect.
 This becomes a source of cognitive dissonance, particularly in questions of morality.

-For instance, our dependence upon food require us to kill plants, bacteria, insects, and perhaps to some degree, higher organisms, to stay alive, and yet our innate sense of morality (a.k.a. love) makes us loath to kill certain creatures.
-Similarly, our need to procreate, driven largely by testosterone in all genders, is necessary to our species’ ongoing existence, yet it also manifests as a strong force in breaking trust, destroying families and making life more difficult on our dear children.
+For instance, our dependence upon food requires us to kill plants, bacteria, insects, and perhaps to some degree, higher organisms, to stay alive.
+And yet our innate sense of morality (a.k.a. love) makes us loath to kill certain creatures.
+Similarly, our need to procreate, driven largely by testosterone in all genders, is necessary to our species’ existence, yet it also manifests as a strong force in breaking trust, destroying families and making life more difficult on our dear children.

-And yet the dissonances of everything here teaches our souls balance and perspective.
-That’s the attraction.
+And yet the dissonances here teach our souls balance and perspective.
+That’s a huge attraction.

 Realizing that our universe is simulated may seem to present a new problem of rejecting all other worldview paradigms.
-One might be tempted to say, “If our souls exist with God in another realm and nothing here is real, then nothing here is worth believing in.”
+It might tempt one to say, “If our souls exist with God in another realm and nothing here is real, then nothing here is worth believing in or caring about.”

-But despite the literal simulation of matter and energy, our cognitive awareness here is real.
+But despite the literal simulation of matter and energy, our cognitive awareness here is real, not simulated.
 Our love and our pain are genuine because our souls experience them.
-We don’t have the option of dealing with the simulated universe as an illusion because it reaches beyond the simulation into our hearts and souls.
+We don’t have the option of dealing with the simulated universe as an illusion because it reaches beyond the simulation into our hearts.

-In view of all this, the logical thing to do is to identify your own personal reason(s) for entering the simulation, and based upon those, choose a (personally believable) worldview paradigm which offers optimal support for a person living in your particular life quest.
+In view of all this, the logical thing to do is to identify your own personal reason(s) for entering this simulation, and based upon those, choose a personally believable worldview that offers support for someone on your quest.

-For instance, if you’re here primarily to learn open-mindedness, which means you’re probably a scientist, then you might decide to read about the search for UFOs and alien life, despite the fact that you already know such things are complete nonsense aimed at “lesser minds” than yours.
-And be prepared for a surprise.
+For instance, if you’re here primarily to learn open-mindedness, which means you’re probably a scientist, then you might read about the search for UFOs and alien life, although you already “know” such things are complete nonsense aimed at “lesser minds” than yours.
+Be prepared for the surprise your soul is seeking.

-Or if you’re here to learn courage, then choosing a live-for-the-moment worldview might make sense to your soul, leading you into a lifestyle of courage, such as mixed martial arts, public speaking, surfing giant waves, doing open heart surgery, smuggling Bibles into North Korea, or standing up to politically correct hatred and prejudice.
+Or if you’re here to learn courage, then choosing a live-for-the-moment worldview might make sense, leading you into a lifestyle of courage, such as mixed martial arts, public speaking, surfing giant waves, doing open heart surgery, smuggling Bibles into North Korea, or standing up to politically correct hatred and prejudice.

-Or if you discover that you joined the simulation to increase your capacity for self-sacrificing love, then any of the major religions will probably steer you in the right direction.
-Find one that you can truly believe in if possible.
-If not, pick and choose, or make up something of your own as I’ve done.
-It will be real for you when you need it most.
+Or if you discover that you joined the simulation to increase your capacity for self-sacrificing love, then any of the major religions will probably steer you in that direction.
+Find one you can truly believe in, if possible.
+If not, pick and choose from among them, or make up something of your own as I’ve done.
+Your beliefs will be real for you when you need them most.

-If you’ve joined the simulation to discover who you would be apart from God’s physical presence and influence, then materialistic science and atheism might be what your soul needs (assuming you’re capable of really believe it).
+If you’ve joined the simulation to discover who you would be apart from God’s physical presence and influence, then materialistic science and atheism might be what your soul needs (assuming you’re capable of believing).
 If so, make the world envious of your good character the way Gillette Penn has done.
-Try not to be offended by those who believe in undetectable realities (other than Dark Matter and Dark Energy).
+And like him, don’t be offended by others who believe in undetectable realities besides Dark Matter and Dark Energy.

 And if you’re one of the family of suffering people who feel overwhelmed by the seemingly infinite loss of someone precious to you, then focus on the Reality beyond this simulation.
 Imagine a Real place where time is independent of us, allowing a loving Supreme Being all the time in the world to travel with your lost loved one to a meaningful, great place doing exciting things.
-As infinitely horrible as it feels to lose this person, the loss is temporary and only exists within the simulated universe.
+As infinitely horrible as it feels to lose your loved one, the loss is temporary and only exists within this simulated universe.
 Trust me.
 This is literally true.

 Morrill Talmage Moorehead, MD